NaveenUdy/test-electron/README.md

 # test-electron

-Hi Everyone tom due drive in Qspiders all class rooms are engaged.
+Hi Everyone tom due to drive in Qspiders all class rooms are engaged.

 # Your final class Will be dir on 21st May 2017
 ### PLease find link to download Resume content and interview questions